Anujesh-Ansh/Batch-Frontend-Assignment/README.md

 ### 3. Heartbeat Footer ❤️
 At the bottom of the page, you'll find a heartfelt footer that says, **"Made with ❤️ By Anujesh"**.
 The heart emoji is not just static—it keeps on beating, bringing the footer to life!
 And guess what?
 Clicking on this footer will take you straight to my [GitHub profile](https://github.com/Anujesh-Ansh).
 Let's connect! 🤝

+### 4. Project Walkthrough on YouTube 🎥
+For a detailed walkthrough of this project, check out the video I made on YouTube!
+Click [here](https://youtu.be/IxfqZAcGydo) to watch the video.
+Don't forget to like, comment, and subscribe! 📺👍

 ## 🛠️ Technologies Used

 - **HTML5** 🌐